HDWKG/Money-Manager/README.md

 ---

+### 8. **Additional steps to the Project**

+1. Create a tab named Settings in your Google Spreadsheet.
+2. In cell A1 of the Settings tab, enter the name of the first new tab you want to create, for example, Nov24.

 ## Additional Notes:

 - If you need to regenerate your Google service account credentials, follow the [official Google Cloud documentation](https://cloud.google.com/docs/authentication/getting-started) to create a new service account and download the JSON key.
 - You can update the `spreadsheetId` if you need to switch to a different Google Sheets document.

-### 8. **Initializing the Project**

-1. Create a tab named Settings in your Google Spreadsheet.
-2. In cell A1 of the Settings tab, enter the name of the first new tab you want to create, for example, Nov24.